ITSLIFE - Learning for Teaching

 WHO ARE THE KEY ORGANISATIONS? (listed alphabetically)

-The other part of what used to be the Department for Education and Skills, and its purpose is to ‘to make this the best place in the world for children and young people to grow up.
-We want to:
+The other part of what used to be the Department for Education and Skills, which is responsible for education and children’s services.

 Institute for Learning (IfL)